 To aid in debugging, wfview may be started with a debugging flag, which causes much more data to be logged to the log file.
 To start wfview with debug logging, run wfview with either a

 -d flag or

 --debug.
 For example:

 Once done, the log file will contain a much greater amount of information.
-For macOS, you will need to navigate into the application’s bundle (
+For macOS, run the following terminal commands:

 When wfview starts, it will begin with “INF system: Starting wfview”.
 Each line has the current date, time, logging category, and subsystem label.
 Logging categories include:

 - INF (informative)

 - DBG (debug)